opendp/opendp/docs/source/api/user-guide/limitations.rst

 Software Quality
 ----------------

 Like any software project, OpenDP likely has bugs.
-Because it's still an early project, it likely has many bugs!
 We strive to make high quality software, but if you encounter issues, `please let us know <https://github.com/opendp/opendp/issues>`_.